rosg150498/travel-ireland/README.md

 ### Colours

-For the website's appearance I will be employing a colour palette that I developed with some assistance from the website "www.coolors.co."
+For the website's appearance I will be employing a colour palette that I developed with some assistance from the website "coolors.co."
 When deciding on the colour scheme for the travel tour website, I considered how each choice would affect the the over feel, impression and presentation of the site.
 So, I went with a set of contrasting hues that thought would convey my message clearly to my target audience.
 So, I have decided to go with a dark green shade colour for the navigation bar, background for sections content and footer (#01311A), white colour for the navigation links and main text of the web page (#FFFFFF) to maintain a consistent theme.
 When a user hover over the navigation links and sections of the page the dark green colour (#01311A) will change to #FF7900.
 The contact form will have a background colour that will contrast with the navigation bar and footer so I have chosen with a slightly lighter shade of this shade (#015228)

 ### Fonts